MEMBER LOGIN CONTACT US

 Workshops & training

-We offer a wide range of live and recorded training for teachers, students, and professionals, from free explainer videos to week-long in-person workshops.
+We offer a wide range of live and recorded training for teachers and students, ranging from free quick explainer videos, to week-long in-person workshops to upskill your entire DP student body and staff.

-Find out more about our workshops and training
+Find out more about our workshops and courses

 Our approach to critical thinking has been informed by many key thinkers, among them John Stuart Mill, Julia Galef, Alex Edmans, and Sir Ken Robinson.
 Each has shaped the way we think about what authentic critical thinking means, and what it looks like in practice.